Best Examples of Black Friday Emails To Inspire Your Own

 Make sure your emails stand out

 Many companies change their email design during the Black Friday period to emphasize the importance of holiday deals.
-But you need not only to be different from your regular mailings but from the rest of the companies.
+So your task is to make your campaigns look different from both your regular mailings AND from whatever your competitors might come up with.
 Typical Black Friday emails usually follow a total black-and-white design.
 OK, everybody knows it’s BLACK Friday, we get it.
 Why not change it?

 Here’s what you can add to your message to stand out from the holiday inbox clutter: